carpentries/instructor-training/episodes/11-practice-teaching.md

 >     Keep a strict time limit of 90 seconds per person.
 > 3. After the first person finishes,
 >     rotate roles
->     (she becomes the videographer,
+>     (they become the videographer,
->     her audience becomes the instructor,
+>     the audience becomes the instructor,
 >     the person who was recording becomes the audience)
 >     and then rotate roles again.
 > 4. After everyone in the group of three has finished teaching,